Architlall/TDOC-Esolang/README.md

 In arrays, we always statically ask for some contiguous block of memory from the heap, which once given cant be extended furthermore this restricts it to work furthermore with a humongous amount of data.

-So for this, we have to delve deep into the domain of memory management, and one of the chief reasons we're working on this project in C/C++ is because memory management is offered best in class by C/C++ due to the age-old concept of pointers.
+So for this, we have to delve deep into the domain of memory management, and one of the chief reasons we're working on this project in C/C++ is because memory management is offered best by C/C++ due to the age-old concept of pointers.
 In C we have 2 very interesting functions in stdlib.h library which include the malloc & realloc see their definition bellow :

 1. malloc() :- The “malloc” or “memory allocation” method in C is used to dynamically allocate a single large block of memory with the specified size.
 It returns a pointer of type void which can be cast into a pointer of any form.